xxxb-g/CLI-Stopwatch/Readme.md

 My first Go Project, pretty simple stopwatch.
 Press any key to stop the timer.
+It is also my first project I host on Codeberg and on GitHub bc I think about switching to [Codeberg](https://codeberg.org) and keeping GH jus as a mirror.